knetikmedia/knetikcloud-tizen-client/doc/README.md

 ------------- | ------------- | -------------
 *getBREExpressionSync* | *GET* /bre/expressions/{type} | Lookup a specific expression.
 *getBREExpressionASync* | *GET* /bre/expressions/{type} | Lookup a specific expression.
-*getBREExpressionsSync* | *GET* /bre/expressions | Get a list of supported expressions to use in conditions or actions..
+*getBREExpressionsSync* | *GET* /bre/expressions | Get a list of supported expressions to use in conditions or actions.
-*getBREExpressionsASync* | *GET* /bre/expressions | Get a list of supported expressions to use in conditions or actions..
+*getBREExpressionsASync* | *GET* /bre/expressions | Get a list of supported expressions to use in conditions or actions.
 *getExpressionAsTextSync* | *POST* /bre/expressions | Returns the textual representation of an expression.
 *getExpressionAsTextASync* | *POST* /bre/expressions | Returns the textual representation of an expression.